Google Analytics data is an absolute feast of unlocked potential.

 It’s fair to say that the vast majority of websites have a very specific demographic that their content is aimed at.
 Those who are most likely to convert.

-One of the most obvious examples is local businesses.
+One of the most obvious examples are local businesses.

 If you are a local electrician, hair salon or a restaurant for example, then it’s fairly useless to have all of your traffic coming from a country you’re not located in.

 In a similar vein, if you run a business entirely targeted at a specific gender or age and your site traffic does not match this demographic, then this is a good indication that something is wrong.

 You can find a whole wealth of demographic data by delving into the Audience section of Google Analytics and focusing on Demographics and Geo.